 Due to nonlinear terms

-\ Why does this matter for DA?

-- Most tractable DA methods are designed for linear or weakly nonlinear systems; - \ A wide range of scales co-exist in the dynamics; - \ Representing the circulation accurately requires highresolution models.
+- \ Why does this matter for DA? - Most tractable DA methods are designed for linear or weakly nonlinear systems; - \ All scales are involved and coupled in the dynamics.
+Representing the circulation accurately requires highresolution (therefore expensive) models.